RayhanalKavey/Rayhan-Al-Kavey/README.md

 ---

+- Departmental champion in badminton held at AUST
+- Course in "Rish Assessment of Occupational Health and Safety Issues" at COEL

 ### WORK EXPERIENCE

 ---

+**Junior Officer (R&D)**

+PICARD Bangladesh Ltd.(Aug 2019-Oct 2021)

+- Promptly responded to buyer queries regarding samples via WhatsApp, email, and over phone
+- Calculated more than 60 product's consumption, making hours, and price
+- Made more than 30 products from artwork

+### Interest

+---

-- 👀 I’m interested in programming and web development
+- I’m interested in programming and web development
-- 🌱 I’m currently learning html,css,JavaScript,wordpress,and wordpress theme development.
+- I’m currently learning html,css,JavaScript,wordpress,and wordpress theme development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me with gmail rayhanalkavey@gmail.com